Lyrete/wsd-project/readme.md

 Functionality to auth and register is provided.

+## Missing functionality

+Some functionality is missing from the requirements but it's mostly there.
+Glaringly the tests are missing, other missing things are relatively minor.

 ## Demo

 A working demo can be found running for at least the end of the year on my webpage at http://lyrete.me:7777/

 Instructions on how to run a demo on your own computer are lower in the README.

-The code is also available on my public [github](https://github.com/Lyrete/wsd-project)
+The source code is also available on my public [github](https://github.com/Lyrete/wsd-project)

 ## Dependencies